The Best Bridal Shower Games for Miami Banquet Hallsby Lauren Jacobson

 5. Celebrity Name Game

 Guests split up into two teams.
 Each person writes the names of 10 to 20 celebrities on separate sheets of paper, which are thrown into a hat or bowl.
 Team A’s first player draws a name from the hat, stands up and tries to explain the celebrity to her teammates without actually saying their name.
-Whichever team guesses the most celebrities correctly wins.
+Whichever team guesses the most celebrities correctly wins.4.
+Memory

 The bride tells the party goers the “love story” that brought her together with her groom.
 After opening the presents, the host surprises guests by quizzing them about what the bride said.
 The person with the closest answers gets a special prize.